Bluie

 Bluie was the United States military code name for Greenland during World War II.
-It is remembered by the numbered sequence of base locations identified by the 1941 United States Coast Guard South Greenland Survey Expedition, and subsequently used in radio communications by airmen unfamiliar with pronunciation of the Inuit and Old Norse names of those locations.
+It is remembered by the numbered sequence of base locations identified by the 1941 United States Coast Guard South Greenland Survey Expedition, and subsequently used in radio communications by airmen unfamiliar with pronunciation of the Greenlandic Inuit and Danish names of those locations.
 These were typically spoken BLUIE (direction) (number), with direction being east or west along the Greenland coast from Cape Farewell.